ssomani7/Apache-Spark-Kafka-POC-s/README.md

 Concepts implemented are:
 1. Real time batch processing using Discretized stream.
 2. Course Event log analysis with kafka.
-3. Windows , Watermarks and data sinks in structred streaming.
+3. Windows, Watermarks and data sinks in structured streaming.

 Usage
 -----